 • Ensure that under the "Overtime Hours" header, the "Has overtime pay" option has been checked.

-• Following the above, there will be an option to set "Additional Overtime Rate".
+• Following the above, there will be an option to set an "Additional Overtime Rate".
 Click on "+ Add Overtime Rate" to add more conditions to overtime rates.

 • From here, there are a few things that are required.